Rishthegreat/Notes/School/Roaring 20s.md

 - There was a birth of celebrity culture
 	- Movies, sports, radio
 	- America becomes more connected with this culture and the technology
+	- Charles Lindbergh became the most famous man in the US during this time beccause he flew

 #### Prohibition
 - Prohibition is sometimes called the noble experiment